bowtie-ltsa/manual-image-match/php/classes/README-object-model.md

 - ipaId (zero-based)
 - imagePairId (id of ImagePair)
 - k (round)
+- chitId (id of chit for the given round)
 - vid (volunteer id)
 - q (question id/position - position in volunteer's question array)
 - isMatch (0 for no, 1 for yes, null for not yet answered)